-It’s the viewpoint that makes up most people’s reason for visiting Primrose Hill.
-The summit stands at 63m, affording top notch views across the London skyline.
+The summit of Primrose Hill stands at 63m, affording impressive panoramic views across the London skyline.
 At the south side of the hill is a children’s play area, the trim trail (for callisthenics connoisseurs who prefer not to pay gym membership), and a small running track with a pétanque pitch next door.
 The gentle incline to the hill makes for a superb summer sunbed, and on the rare occasion that winter affords us snow, impromptu sledding competitions have been known to take place there.

 Where Primrose Hill meets Regent’s Park you’ll find Cecil Sharp House, a huge, grade II listed building that’s been the home of the English Folk Dance & Song Society since 1930.
 All kinds of quirky events take place inside the vast, light-filled main hall with its wood panelling and sprawling modernist mural, from foot-stomping ceilidhs every Friday night to folk gigs, music workshops and the occasional opportunity to witness some traditional Lancashire clog dancing.
 It’s also where Sunday Papers Live takes place a few treasured times a year, filling the hall with Chesterfield sofas, blankets, and a host of esteemed speakers bringing politics, culture and philosophy to life.

 Details: See what’s on here